ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

 ## Document accessibility efforts

-Create and maintain an accessibility statement or conformance report (e.g., using a VPAT or similar format adapted for EN 301 549\) that clearly outlines how your website or app meets the relevant criteria.
+Create and maintain an accessibility statement or Accessibility Conformance Report (ACR).
+Use a Voluntary Product Accessibility Template (VPAT) or similar format adapted for EN 301 549\ to clearly outline how your website/app meets the relevant criteria.

 This documentation helps demonstrate your commitment to compliance and can be referenced by stakeholders, regulators, and in the procurement process.

 Although the EAA does not specifically require an accessibility statement, it does require that accessibility and compatibility features be documented and explained.
-EU member countries will certainly require accessibility statements with a specific format in their national legislation.
-Get informed about what template of the accessibility statement to use for the market you are serving.
+Each EU member country decides  on a format of accessibility statement needed.
+Get informed about what template to use for the market you are serving.

 ## Ensure accessibility of third-party tools